 PE

-The vision of the PE department is to provide knowledge through instruction, practise and feedback for pupils to flourish within their phase and prepare them for the next stages of learning.
+The vision of the PE department is to provide knowledge through instruction, practice, and feedback, enabling pupils to flourish within their phase and prepare them for the next stages of learning.

-• Motor competence (DOING) – executing the range of movements that become increasingly sport and physical activity-specific
+• Motor Competence (DOING): Executing a range of movements that become increasingly sport- and physical activity-specific.

-• Development of Physical Fitness (FITNESS) – knowledge of the importance of, and maintaining a good level of physical health and fitness
+• Development of Physical Fitness (FITNESS): Understanding the importance of, and maintaining, good physical health and fitness.

-The department takes a lead role in delivering level two competitions as part of the wider Tameside School Sports Partnership Competition strategy both at secondary and primary.
-Our Primary and Secondary competition schedule can be found on the school website.
+The department plays a lead role in delivering Level Two competitions as part of the wider Tameside School Sports Partnership Competition strategy.
+Our extra curricular timetable for this term is here:

 Our facilities include:

-• fitness room equipped with 8 rowing machines, cardio cycles, and free weights
+• Fitness room equipped with 8 rowing machines, cardio cycles, treadmill, cross trainer and free weights

-• Activity and Performance Studio including three state of the art trampolines and 10 table tennis tables.
+• Activity and Performance Studio including four state-of-the-art trampolines and 10 table tennis tables.

-For the latest news, including updates on school sports teams please follow our twitter page @HydePEDept
+For the latest news, including updates on school sports teams please follow our X page @HydePEDept

 KS3 Physical Education